joshuaabad10/WD-Code-Demo-1-TD21/readme.md

 - What is the project-Website Personal Portfolio
 - Whats the purpose-Academic Task for Web Designing
 - What are key components
-- What technology used and how it is used
+- What technology used and how it is used - HTML and CSS - I used HTML to put the elements I need.
+I used CSS to edit those elements.

 ### Key Components
 <!-- TODO: List of Key Components -->